darktornedo/-Employee-Attrition-Analysis-using-EDA/README.md

 ## 📌 Outcome
 This EDA project provided HR teams with evidence-based insights to address attrition through better policies around overtime and employee satisfaction.

-## ✅ Future Scope
-- Build a predictive model to forecast which employees are at risk of leaving
-- Perform department-specific retention strategy analysis